TheZoc/sub3dtool/README.md

 This fork uses [this getopt port](http://www.codeproject.com/Articles/157001/Full-getopt-Port-for-Unicode-and-Multibyte-Microso) with few minor modifications to be used in this project.

+## Downloading the binary

+The latest version can be found [here](https://github.com/TheZoc/sub3dtool/releases).

 ## Compiling

 To compile from source code, clone this repository and compile it.